zeveck/cattown/README.md

 ---

-Made with creativity and code.
-(And by Claude.
-Graphics from ChatGPT.)
+Design by Clara and family.
+Coding done by Claude Code.
+Graphics generated using ChatGPT.
+Background music generated using SunoAI.